 A landing page is the first step of the journey.
 And when you do so well either improving or creating that first step, it makes a whole lot of sense to hire you to write the rest of the journey steps, too.

 Remember that whether you’re referencing landing pages as part of a free evaluation (with the plan to sell them on your writing services) or as part of a pitch email (same game plan) that you can offer helpful and gentle suggestions about what to change on the page, not how to change it.
 That’s your job—and that’s what they’ll hire you for.

-Your turn!
 Do you have any other questions about landing pages?
-Let me know in the comments below.
+Let us know in the comments below.